ansys/pymechanical/doc/source/architecture.rst

 An alternative remote API for Mechanical is practical so long as it is not using RMI.
 In fact, Mechanical uses a REST API internally as part of its GUI.
 This is not the official Mechanical API and is not currently documented.
-An API like that is not an immediate goal of PyMechanical.
+A new remote interface for Mechanical is not an immediate goal of PyMechanical.

 Using PyMechanical in a distributed system
 ------------------------------------------